hotg-ai/rune/docs/tutorials/proc_block_1.md

 }
 ```

-Our next tutorial will explore the creation of a Procedural Block in greater detail.
+Our next tutorial will explore the creation of a Processing Block in greater detail.